RonIovine/pshell/README.md

 `void myFunc(int argc, char *argv[]);`

-These functions can be invoked via several mechanisms ways depending on how the internal PSHELL server is configured.
+These functions can be invoked via several mechanisms depending on how the internal PSHELL server is configured.
 The following shows the various PSHELL server types along with their associated invokation method: